 Attractive images catch the attention of visitors to your e-commerce website.
 But most of the time, website owners forget to optimize their images.
 And it affects the performance of your WooCommerce site.
 Large images take more time to load and impact the loading time of your website.
 It also harms the ranking of your website in the search engine.

 Optimizing your images is the best way to fix this issue and speed up your WooCommerce site.
 You can use an image optimization plugin such as Smush, EWWW Image Optimizer to optimize your images.
 These plugins can help reduce the size of the images without compromising the quality of the images.

 In addition, you should use proper image sizes to make your e-commerce website look professional.
 To do this, you need to re-size all the images on your site.
 You can use the WP Paint plugin to do this easily.

 5. Use a Cache Plugin

 By using a caching plugin, a version of your WooCommerce website will be stored on the visitor’s website, when the user will visit again the site data will help in loading the site faster.
-Caching reduces the amount of data sent and receive between the visitors browser, site database and server.
+Caching reduces the amount of data sent and received between the visitors’ browser, site database, and server.